by Mike Ratliff

 God’s plumbline is used for testing.
 We should always use it on the wall of self-righteousness, conceit, boasting, careless living, and trust in ceremonials or religiosity.
 God most certainly uses it in our lives.
 If we are really His then we will find ourselves continually being offered opportunities to obey Him or not.
 When we do finally stand before Him our works will be judged with it.
 Those who do not know Him will stand before the Great White Throne and God will judge them with it.

-But if we judged ourselves truly, we would not be judged.
-(1 Corinthians 11:31 ESV)
+31 But if we judged ourselves rightly, we would not be judged.
+1 Corinthians 11:31 (NASB)

 We must use God’s plumbline on ourselves.
 To not do so leads to the blindness of self-deception.
 We should examine ourselves most assiduously leaving no stone unturned in our hearts.